 In the area of digitalisation, the FMA has taken the following measures and set the following priorities:

 - Study on “Digitalisation of the Financial Market”: The FMA regularly conducts cross-sector analyses on digital transformation.

 - IT interdependencies: Based on the visualisation of interconnectedness in the IT service provider landscape in the insurance sector, potential concentration risks are presented and further deductions reached for supervisory strategy and practice.
 See also FMA Report 2022 on the state of the Austrian Insurance Industry (available in German only), chapter 2.10 Verflechtungen: IT-Provider (interdependencies: IT-provider).

 - ICT-related incidents: the FMA enquires about such incidents and is thereby preparing insurance undertakings for future binding reporting requirements.
-See also the FMA Report 2021 on the state of the Austrian Insurance Industry (available in German only), 2.13.2 IKT-bezogene Vorfälle – Cybervorfälle (ICT-related incidents – cyber incidents).
+See also the FMA Report 2021 on the state of the Austrian Insurance Industry (available in German only), chapter 2.13.2 IKT-bezogene Vorfälle – Cybervorfälle (ICT-related incidents – cyber incidents).